MariusEvans/Auswendig/README.md

 ## Context
 <br />
-1. A set containing cards can be created, edited, deleted and opened (for activities).
+1. A set containing cards can be created, edited, deleted and opened (for activities). <br />
-2. A folder containing sets can be created, edited, deleted and opened (for activites).
+2. A folder containing sets can be created, edited, deleted and opened (for activites). <br />
-3. A card does not have a "front" or "back" like a physical flashcard, it has fields, this avoids flipping cards constantly.
+3. A card does not have a "front" or "back" like a physical flashcard, it has fields, this avoids flipping cards constantly. <br />
-4. One card contains a card number, term, example, tag(s) and definition.
+4. One card contains a card number, term, example, tag(s) and definition. <br />
-5. One set contains multiple cards (a maximum of 200 so far).
+5. One set contains multiple cards (a maximum of 200 so far). <br />
-6. Multiple sets can be placed in a "folder".
+6. Multiple sets can be placed in a "folder". <br />
-7. Cards can be rated on familarity - making cards appear a set amount of days after review.
+7. Cards can be rated on familarity - making cards appear a set amount of days after review. <br />
 8. Cards can be starred.

 ## Folders
 <br />
-1. Creating a set places that set within a "Sets" folder.
+1. Creating a set places that set within a "Sets" folder. <br />
-2. Creating a folder (technically a set containing multiple sets) places that folder within a "Folder" folder.
+2. Creating a folder (technically a set containing multiple sets) places that folder within a "Folder" folder. <br />
-3. Starring a card creates a starred set of the original in the "Starred" folder.
+3. Starring a card creates a starred set of the original in the "Starred" folder. <br />
-4. Rating cards with the Leitner system creates a Leitner set of the original in the "Leitner" folder.
+4. Rating cards with the Leitner system creates a Leitner set of the original in the "Leitner" folder. <br />
 5. The "res" (resources) folder contains icons used in drop-down menus.

 ## Notes